Tattoo Placement Guide

 A skilled tattoo artist can give you a tattoo virtually anywhere on your body.
 When it comes to determining where to place your tattoo, the sky’s the limit, but career and lifestyle choices may help you to narrow down your selection.

 How Visible Do You Want Your Tattoo?

-A tattoo is a lifelong commitment, so you need to decide if you want the tattoo you choose to get now visible in ten years, 20 years, or even longer.
-Yes, tattoo removal has come a long way, but it is still a lengthy and expensive process.
+A tattoo is a lifelong commitment, therefore, you need to decide if you want the tattoo you choose to still be visible in ten years, 20 years, or even longer.
+Yes, tattoo removal has come a long way, though it is a lengthy and expensive process.
 In some cases, covering a tattoo with makeup is a viable option at work or in other scenarios.

-Career goals may play a significant role in how visible you want your tattoo.
-While society has come a long way in hiring employees with tattoos, they are still not common in some professions.
+Career goals may play a significant role in how noticeable you want your tattoo to be.
+While society has come a long way in hiring employees with tattoos, they are still uncommon in some professions.
 Here are some industries that may ask you to cover up your tattoos at work: